 It’s important to note that a value chain is more than a collection of independent activities.
 Rather, these activities, both primary and secondary, make up an interlinked system.

 After conducting a value chain analysis, you’ll be able to identify value gaps in your operations, products and services.

 It’s at this stage that you can carve out your competitive advantage and establish measured goals that align with your desired outcome.

 This is the strategy you will use to make your product more appealing and boost profit margins.
-More on exactly how you can accomplish this in step 5: ‘Decide on a competitive advantage’.
+More on exactly how you can accomplish this in step 5: ‘Decide on a competitive advantage’ below.

-Building a relationship and creating trust with a client makes it easier to communicate how your products will solve their problem, in turn helping you close more deals.
+Building a relationship and creating trust with a client makes it easier to communicate how your products will solve their problem, which means more deals closed for your company

 These activities qualify as a primary activity in the value chain framework and fall under the sales and marketing category.